 The Centers provide Locomotor Training (LT) in which therapists simulate walking for paralyzed patients in an effort to awaken dormant nerve cells.

-Jefferson is also the first hospital in Pennsylvania to offer the NeuRx DPS™, an implantable FDA-approved device that helps individuals with certain types of spinal cord injuries breathe on their own again.
+Thomas Jefferson University Hospital is also the first hospital in Pennsylvania to offer the NeuRx DPS™, an implantable FDA-approved device that helps individuals with certain types of spinal cord injuries breathe on their own again.

 Advanced Evaluation and Surgery for Spinal Cord Injury

 When a spinal trauma patient is admitted to our Level I Trauma Center, our Spinal Cord Injury (SCI) team immediately directs time-dependent efforts to stabilize and reverse any neurologic injuries.